 The cost of all utilities, including electric for heat, water heat and cooking, general electricity, cold water, sewer and trash collection, is included in the monthly rent.
-Cable and internet services are also included in the rent.
+Cable television and internet are also provided at no cost to tenants.

 13. Rental Assistance